winddori2002/MANNER/README.md

 We make json file consisting of the audio path for loading data efficiently.
 Train (clean, noisy) and Test (clean, noisy): four json files need to be generated for training.

-Noitce that the data is downsampled.
+Notice that the data is downsampled.

-- To make json file, run the following code and edit the directorys.
+- To make json file, run the following code and edit the directories.

 ```
 python make_datapath.py